jcorvinus/BubblePopperTutorial/README.md

 Bubble popper is a simple digital toy - A spout will spawn a series of bubbles, and the player can pop them with a satisfying effect.
 In this tutorial, we will construct it.

 NOTE: This is a VR tutorial.
-The following hardware is required.
+The following hardware is required:
+- VR Headset (Vive, Rift, Windows Mixed Reality, etc)
+- Leap Motion controller
+- Computer capable of driving the aforementioned hardware.

 # Getting Started
 Open Unity, select the 'new project' option.